The German healthcare system: A guide to healthcare in Germany

-If you're a resident living and working the Germany, you may be eligible for state German healthcare if you are registered with a health insurance fund, or be covered by private health insurance.
+Under the German healthcare system, if you're a resident living and working the Germany, you may be eligible for state healthcare in Germany, provided you are registered with state health insurance in Germany.
+Otherwise you must typically be covered by private health insurance in Germany.

 The German healthcare system

-Germany’s state healthcare system dates back to the 1880s, making it the oldest in Europe; today its doctors, specialists and facilities make it of one the very best in the world.
-The German healthcare service is funded by a statutory contribution system ensuring free healthcare for all, which means that everyone in Germany has to have health insurance.
+The German healthcare system dates to the 1880s, making it the oldest in Europe, while today its doctors, specialists and facilities make it of one the very best healthcare systems in the world.
+Today it operates under a dual public-private system.

-If you have a foreign health insurance policy you may be asked to pay in cash at the end of your treatment or visit.
-If you are from the EU/EEA or Switzerland and staying only temporarily, you may use your EHIC card; once you become a permanent resident you have to take out health insurance.
+Travellers who have a foreign health insurance policy can use it during temporary visits to Germany, but will typically be asked to pay in cash at the end of their visit and claim a reimbursement later.
+If you are from the Eureopean Union (EU), European Economic Area (EEA) or Switzerland and staying only temporarily, you may use your EHIC card.
+Once you become an official resident, you will typically have to take out compulsory German health insurance.

-If you are an employee and you earn less than EUR 53,550 a year (EUR 4,463 a month) (2014) you have to take part in the government health scheme – Gesetzliche Krankenversicherun or GKV – taking out health insurance as soon as you’ve signed your work contract.
+If you are an employee and you earn less than EUR 57,600 a year (EUR 4,800 a month in 2017), you have to take part in the government health scheme – Gesetzliche Krankenversicherun or GKV – taking out health insurance as soon as you’ve signed your work contract.

-The scheme is administered by around 130 Krankenkassen, non-profit making associations who must all charge the same basic rate of 15.5 percent of your eligible gross salary to a maximum of EUR 4,050 a month (2014).
+The scheme is administered by around 110 Krankenkassen, non-profit making associations who must all charge the same basic rate of 14.6 percent of your eligible gross salary, up to a maximum of EUR 4,350 a month in 2017 (EUR 52,200 annually).
 You don’t pay more than this even if your income is higher.
-This amount is shared roughly equally between you and your employer.
+This amount is shared equally between you and your employer.
 You have to stay with a particular Krankenkasse for 18 months, after which time you can switch to another government scheme.
+Employed workers only pay contributions if they earn over EU 850 per month.

 GKV covers you for primary care with registered doctors, hospital care (both in- and out- patient) and basic dental treatment.
 Non-working dependents living at the same address and registered with the Krankenkasse are covered at no extra cost.